catppuccin/catppuccin/README.md

 ### 🎨 Palette

 **Catppuccin** consists of 4 beautiful pastel color palettes, named **flavors**.
 All the details can be found below.<br>
-If you want to use them for your own project, refer to our [style guide](https://github.com/catppuccin/catppuccin/blob/main/docs/style-guide.md) for general use cases and guidelines.
+If you want to use them for your project, refer to our [style guide](https://github.com/catppuccin/catppuccin/blob/main/docs/style-guide.md) for general use cases and guidelines.
 Additionally, you can find integrations with popular frameworks and tools in [catppuccin/palette](https://github.com/catppuccin/palette).

 Already have a project making use of our palette?
 Don't forget to add it to our [showcase](#-showcase) section below!